ajtomato/DjangoTutorial/README.md

     >>> c.delete()

 It’s important to add _\_\_str\_\_()_ methods to your models, not only for your own convenience when dealing with the interactive prompt, but also because objects’ representations are used throughout Django’s automatically-generated admin.

+### Introducing the Django Admin

+#### Creating an admin user¶

+    $ python manage.py createsuperuser

+Now, open a Web browser and go to “/admin/” on your local domain – e.g., http://127.0.0.1:8000/admin/.
+You should see the admin’s login screen.

+#### Make the poll app modifiable in the admin